 Our website uses its own and third-party cookies to personalize navigation and improve its services by analyzing browsing habits.
 If you continue browsing, you accept its use in accordance with our Cookies.

-ART MEETS APOLO is a multidisciplinary exhibition project that addresses the relationship between club culture and art through the eyes of different artists from the city.
+ART MEETS APOLO, a multidisciplinary exhibition project that addresses the relationship between club culture and art through the eyes of different artists from the city.

 The art gallery and the club have always existed in constant opposition: while the former is associated with observation and stillness, the other tends to relate to agitation and chaos.
 However, both are platforms for the personal expression of both the author and the receiver, creating emotionally intense and immersive experiences.